greentracery/cvision/README.md

-# CVision - Experimental training web application using dlib/face_recognition & Flask.
+# CVision.

-CVision - Experimental training web application using dlib/face_recognition & Flask.
+Experimental training web application using dlib/face_recognition & Flask.
 Allows you to load images, find faces in images and save them for later comparison and search, compare faces in photos with previously saved ones and search for similar faces in photos, calculate the percentage of matches and the distance between faces found and previously saved.